joeroe/joeroe.github.io/_posts/2019-07-19-computational_archaeology.md

 I would argue that it is more than an arbitrary carving out of territory.
 Digital archaeologists can use computerised tools to further archaeological understanding through any number of conventional or innovative intellectual frameworks.
 Computational archaeologists focus narrowly on computation as a basis for inference.
-But it is difficult to argue against the proposition *all computational archaeologists are digital archaeologists*, unless you can find somebody still working purely with pen and paper or an analog calculator.[^Could you still call them a computational archaeologist?
-I'd argue yes – they are just using themselves as the computer, in the [original sense of the word](https://en.wikipedia.org/wiki/Computer_(job_description))]
+But it is difficult to argue against the proposition *all computational archaeologists are digital archaeologists*, unless you can find somebody still working purely with pen and paper or an analog calculator.[^2]
 We are archaeologists whose research is inseparable from digital technology, after all.

 ## Archaeoinformatics, data science, and archaeostatistics